Art Hogan, Wunderlich Securities, provides his outlook on the markets, earnings, OPEC and Apple's future. » Read More

 There is some optimism in Vienna regarding getting a production goal done, reports CNBC's Brian Sullivan.

-A look at the national business travel forecast, with The Weather Channel's Reynolds Wolf
+A look at the national business travel forecast, with The Weather Channel's Kelly Cass.

-A look at the national business travel forecast, with The Weather Channel's Reynolds Wolff.
+A look at the national business travel forecast, with The Weather Channel's Reynolds Wolf.

 CNBC's Deirdre Bosa uses Kensho data to check on a potential impact of falling copper prices.